The Battle of El Alamein (film)

 The Battle of El Alamein is a 1969 war film directed in 1969 by Giorgio Ferroni.
 It was an international co-production between Italy and France.
 The film depicts the Second Battle of El Alamein.

 Plot

-Made with the cooperation of the Italian army, the film is told through a company of the 185th Paratroopers Division "Folgore" commanded by Lieutenant (Lt.)
+Made with the cooperation of the Italian army, the film is told through a company of the 185th Infantry Division "Folgore" commanded by Lieutenant (Lt.)
 Giorgio Borri.
 The inexperienced Lt.
 Borri is assisted by his brother, Sergeant Major (Sgt.
 Maj.)
 Claudio Borri, a seasoned veteran of the Bersaglieri.
 Barri's British counterpart is Lt.
 Graham, with the two first coming face to face when Barri is captured.

 The film also features Field Marshal Erwin Rommel, Marshal of Italy Ettore Bastico, and Generals (Gen.) Bernard Law Montgomery, Georg Stumme and Wilhelm Ritter von Thoma.